 Security is the obvious stand-out feature to consider when buying a VPN.
 After all, the entire point of using a virtual private network to access the internet is to ensure that your activity remains just that – private.

 If you travel for work and do business on unsecured public networks, you'll likely need the most secure VPN available.
 Even if you just want a VPN to access a website in another territory, an absolutely secure connection can offer peace of mind.

-The top VPNs on the market today can all keep you secure, but some rely on a higher number of servers, or offer additional benefits like an intuitive interface or extra features.
-Here, we round up the most secure VPN options available in 2019, ranking each and explaining what makes it stand out from the herd.
+Here, we round up the top 10 most secure VPN options available in 2022, ranking each and explaining what makes it stand out from the herd.

 - IPVanish – A cost-effective VPN choice with plenty of features and rock-solid privacy